All Episodes

 The same thing with regard to the system that Mercedes is putting in place.

-If it is able to drive the car without a person doing anything and will stay in that mode unless you touch the steering wheel every 90 seconds, the point apparently is that it's that it's supposed to drive the car.
+If it is able to drive the car without a person doing anything and will stay in that mode unless you touch the steering wheel every 90 seconds, the point apparently is that it's supposed to drive the car.

 Tesla itself says that autopilot is much safer than people actually driving themselves because autopilot is paying more attention than the individual driver has, but it's supposed to be something that supplements the individual driver.